basbaccarne/dagvandewetenschap2024/README.md

 * Overall, the installation combines fun, education, and technology to create a memorable and impactful experience for the children.

 # Storyboard
-* **Introduction**: As children approach the installation, they see five big punching bags arranged in a row.
-A friendly robot sits next to the bags, ready to welcome them.
+* **Introduction**: As children approach the installation, they see 3 big punching bags hanging in the mdidle of the room.
+A friendly robot stands next to the bags, ready to welcome them.
 * **Welcome**: When a child punches a bag, the robot comes to life with a playful greeting.
 It introduces itself and explains the fun challenges ahead.
 The robot's voice is cheerful and encouraging, making the children feel excited to participate.
 * **Challenge 1 - Speed**: The robot asks the child to hit the bag as many times as possible in 30 seconds.
 The punching bag is equipped with velostat sensors and an Arduino to measure the number of hits.
 The LED strips light up with each punch, and the speaker cheers them on with sounds like "aw" and "oh yeah."
 The robot provides real-time feedback, encouraging the child to keep going.
 * **Challenge 2 - Strength**: Next, the robot challenges the child to hit the bag as hard as they can.
 The sensors measure the force of each punch, and the LED strips change colors based on the intensity of the punches, providing visual feedback.
 The robot praises the child's strength and motivates them to give their best effort.